LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 ```

 Basically, the Python shell executes all of the commands in the script,
-including function definitions, but also any other calculations that apear.
+including function definitions, but also any other calculations that appear.
 In Chapter 6, we will use the birthday example in a similar way,
 except that we will exert more control over which statements are evaluated.